aehparta/sctable/README.md

 # sctable
 Parse stats from old StarCraft end of game screenshots.

-Saving this here just for own amusemed.
+Saving this here just for my own amusemed.